LazarDjordjevic23/puffer-contracts/README.md

 1. Fetch the Network Name
 The upgrade script requires the network name as a command-line argument.
-For example, use "mainnet" for Ethereum Mainnet or any testnet (ropsten, rinkeby, etc.)
+For example, use "eth-mainnet" for Ethereum Mainnet or any testnet (sepolia, etc.)

-To run the upgrade script, use the following command: node mainnet-contracts/upgrade/upgradePufferVaultV3.js mainnet
+To run the upgrade script, use the following command:
+`node mainnet-contracts/upgrade/upgradePufferVaultV3.js eth-mainnet`

-In this example, `mainnet` is the network name passed as an argument.
+In this example, `eth-mainnet` is the network name passed as an argument.

 2. Script Overview